How To Solve Limit Problems

 ►If the degree of the numerator is more than or equal to the degree of the denominator, then we should divide.

-Rationalisation Method:- If we ever get 0/0 form in the problems involving square roots, then there must be a common factor in both numerator and denominator which must be cancelled out to get a meaningful form.
-To cancel this common factor, we rationalise the denominator or numerator or both.
+Rationalization Method:- If we ever get 0/0 form in the problems involving square roots, then there must be a common factor in both numerator and denominator which must be canceled out to get a meaningful form.
+To cancel this common factor, we rationalize the denominator or numerator or both.

 we can use the below result to solve most problems of this category

 ► If m<n then our answer is 0

 ► If m>n then our answer is not defined